 415 Washington St., Somerville

-With its burnished copper ceilings, Iberian tiles, and cozy mahogany nooks, Dalí Restaurant & Tapas Bar (10 minutes by foot from the heart of the square) is one of the area’s most romantic dining destinations.
+With its burnished copper ceilings, Iberian tiles, and cozy mahogany nooks, Dalí Restaurant & Tapas Bar, just across the street from the Wine & Cheese Cask, is one of the area’s most romantic dining destinations.
 The sangria, sherry, and Rioja all flow freely, and the extensive and delicious tapas offerings—grilled Spanish sausage, beef short ribs in Rioja wine sauce, fresh scallops marinated in citrus and salsa—are ideal for sharing.
-For a main course, try the signature fresh whole fish baked in coarse salt.
+For a main course, try the signature Mariscos en Crema de Camerones (sautéed scallops, squid, mussels, shrimp, and octopus in rich shellfish cream sauce with Spanish rice).
 It’s memorable.
 Dalí is the place to impress a first date or rekindle an old flame.
 This is a true neighborhood haunt—you won’t find many tourists here.

 Getting there: Whether you take the subway or a bus to Inman Square, you’ll have to walk a bit, more so on weekends.
 Weekdays, the CT2 commuter bus, which stops in South Campus and in front of the BU Academy, goes directly to the area, but runs only during business hours.
-Other times and days, take the #47 bus to Central Square and turn onto Prospect Street at Massachusetts Avenue.
-Walk about 15 minutes until you hit Cambridge Street.
+Other times and days, take the #47 bus to Green St @ Magazine St, and then take the #83 or #91 bus to Cambridge Street or walk about 15 minutes up Prospect Street until you hit Cambridge Street.
+With the Green Line Extension to Somerville recently opening up, you can now also take a Green Line E trolley to Union Square and walk about five minutes down Prospect Street to Inman Square.
 Or take the Green Line inbound to Park Street and transfer to the Red Line outbound toward Alewife.
-Get off at the Central Square stop.
-At Massachusetts Avenue, turn onto Prospect Street and walk about 15 minutes to Cambridge Street.
-Three MBTA bus lines (69, 83, 91) also stop in Inman Square.
+Get off at the Central Square stop, turn right onto Prospect Street, and walk about 15 minutes to Cambridge Street.

 Click on the points in the map above for more information on the places listed in our guide to the Inman Square area.